 Studio Portrait of T.W.
 Burgess

 T.W.
-Burgess Photograph.
-Image shows a portrait photograph of Thomas William Burgess, the second man to succesfully swim the English Channel.
+Burgess.
+Image shows a portrait of swimmer Thomas William Burgess.
+He was the second man to successfully swim the English Channel, after Captain Matthew Webb in 1875.

 Thomas William Burgess had 17 unsuccessful attempts to swim the Channel.
 He made three attempts in 1904, five in 1905, four in 1906, one in 1907, and four in 1908.